- Interview Form (Green Sheet)

 Students who withdraw or drop below half time enrollment (6 credit hours) from the university are no longer eligible for FWS, therefore, must terminate their employment immediately.

-The FWS Interview Form will indicate how many hours a student can work (generally 10 to16 hours per week).
+The FWS Interview Form will indicate how many hours a student can work (generally 10 to 20 hours per week).
 This is based on the student's FWS award amount.

 What happens if I exhaust my FWS before the semester ends.?